AFL SuperCoach: Point Scoring

 Each AFL player scores points for their performance in their game in each round.By using Champion Data's comprehensive rankings system of over 50 different stats, player rankings are the most accurate way to determine how effective a player has been.
 You can be sure that a high-scoring player is giving his team maximum value.
 Unlike other stats systems, Champion Data will not simply award a point for each kick, mark or handball.
 For example, while other games will award points for a kick no matter how far it goes or where it's directed, Champion Data will award zero points for a kick that travels less than 40 meters to a contest.

 Team structure and setup

-Teams have a salary cap of $10,000,000, and have a requirement of having exactly 30 players selected.
+Teams have a salary cap of $10,000,000, and are required to select 31 players.

-There are 4 groups of positions:
+There are 5 groups of positions:

 Defenders - 6 on-field players and 2 on bench.

 Midfielders - 8 on-field players and 3 on bench.

 Rucks - 2 on-field players and 1 on bench.

 Forwards - 6 on-field players and 2 on bench.

+Flex - 1 on-field player of any position.